Singular/Singular/emscripten/README.md

 - Loading libs like `LIB "matrix.lib";` does not work.

-- gfanlib not working.

 Todo:

-- Add 4ti2, polymake, TOPCOM.
+- Add cddlib(required by gfanlib), ntl, normaliz, 4ti2, polymake, TOPCOM.

+Remark:

+- compilation of cddlib does not produce cdd_f.h.

+- cross-compilation of ntl failed.